ioBroker/ioBroker.javascript/docs/en/javascript.md

 ### messageTo
 ```
-messageTo({instance: 'instance', script: 'scriptName', message: 'messageName'}, data, {timeout: 1000}, (err, result) =>
+messageTo({instance: 'instance', script: 'script.js.common.scriptName', message: 'messageName'}, data, {timeout: 1000}, result =>
     console.log(JSON.stringify(result)));
 ```

-Sends via the message bus the message to some other script.
-Or even in the same script.
+Sends via the "message bus" the message to some other script.
+Or even to some handler in the same script.

+Timeout for callback is 5 seconds by default.

 The target could be shorted to:

 ```
-messageTo('messageName', data, (err, result) =>
+messageTo('messageName', data, result =>
     console.log(JSON.stringify(result)));
 ```